mh-cz/GameMaker-Foreach/README.md

 - DATA - any supported data
 - DATA_TYPE - type of the entered data

+Use capital `BREAK;` macro to exit the loop when mapping/changing values.
+This will force the mapping function to write the changed value immediately before the loop ends.
+Otherwise the last changed value will be ignored

 ## Examples
 Array - return value
 ```